-The heat transfer fluid flowing through your shell and tube heat exchanger plays a large role in determining the effectiveness of your operation.
-There are many options available for HTFs, including water, steam, mineral oils, silicone-based fluids and glycol-based fluids.
+The heat transfer fluid (HTF) flowing through your shell and tube heat exchanger plays a large role in determining the effectiveness of your operation.
+Many options are available for HTFs, including water, steam, mineral oils, silicone-based fluids and glycol-based fluids.

 HTFs flow through either the tubeside or the shellside of the shell and tube heat exchanger, while the product being treated flows through the opposite side.
 The fluid facilitates either the heating or cooling of the product.

 Choosing the right HTF for your operation involves many considerations.
 Here are some key details to know about HTFs:

 HTF selection shouldn’t be entirely based on cost, but this is a key factor to take into account.
 The fluid you choose should also be easily accessible so that you can replace it when the time comes.

 Glycol-based HTFs are popular among many industries and applications for both of these reasons, according to a webinar from Process Heating summarized in the Journal of Applied Mechanical Engineering.
 Silicone HTFs are also common among many industries, Processing Magazine noted.